DHJ Quick Take: Four-Team Jaylen Brown Trade Proposal

 Brown is eligible for a two-year, $142 million extension in July.
 The 2024 Finals MVP has three seasons left on his current deal and a combined $183 million.

 Boston won the 2024 championship against the Dallas Mavericks.
-Some people believe Brown wants his “own team” instead of sharing the spotlight with Tatum.
+Some people believe Brown wants his “own team” instead of sharing the spotlight with Tatum and wouldn’t mind getting traded this summer.

 A talented two-way player, Brown averaged 28.7 points, 6.9 rebounds and 5.1 assists per game this regular season.
 The five-time All-Star put up 25.7 points, 5.7 rebounds and 3.3 assists per game against the Philadelphia 76ers in the first round of the playoffs, a series the Celtics lost in seven games despite taking a 3-1 lead.

 It will be fascinating to see if Brown remains with the Celtics or gets traded this offseason.
-The swingman doesn’t have a no-trade clause in his contract.
+The swingman doesn’t have a no-trade clause in his contract, so he has no control over his future.

 Latest NBA News & Rumors At Dallas Hoops Journal